 This was of course before the age of synthetic products like plastic and nylon, which all but wiped these haciendas out of business.
 Just like the agave plantations that still grow the blue agave from which tequila is made, henequen looks similar to agave, and produces the strong, grassy fibers that once made rope and cargo nets for the burgeoning shipping industry.

 If you're planning a trip to the Yucatan and are looking for something a little more authentic and cultural, head west from Cancun to Merida, and then south to Yaxcopoil (pronounced yash-CO-po-EEL).
 There's so much of Mexico to see here in the center of the Mayan World or Mundo Maya.
 Hacienda Yaxcopoil is part of the Hacienda Route south of Merida and is also along the Puuc Route and the Convent Route.
 It's an excellent base location for exploring the Yucatan or for a casual visit during a longer road trip.

 Strolling through the hacienda is like stepping back in time — its rooms still arranged in a grand fashion as if the owners would reappear in the room at any moment.

 Better yet, not only is Yaxcopoil open to the public for tours, visitors can even spend the night in one of just two Guest Rooms.
 Imagine an entire hacienda — once over 22,000 acres large — all to yourself for an evening!
 We love staying in places like this because it’s genuine, and authentically Mexican.
 The property reflects the colonial history, the struggles of the people and country, and gives you such a local feel — the essence of slow travel!

-Several years ago, I discovered a random article on the internet about Yaxcopoil before our trip through the Yucatan and we made sure to stop on our way to Tulum.
+Several years ago, I read an article about Yaxcopoil before our trip through the Yucatan and we made sure to stop on our way to Tulum.
 It was a special place to stay.
-Today, more visitors are discovering the haciendas, but Yaxcopoil is still relatively underexplored.
+Today, more visitors are discovering the haciendas, but Yaxcopoil is still relatively under-explored.
 The overnight cost is still under $100 a night, and the experience is unmatched.